steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/testing.md

 ### ftp://

-In `auth-keys.xml`, the filesystem name must be defined in the property `fs.contract.test.fs.ftp`.
+In `test-options.xml`, the filesystem name must be defined in the property `fs.contract.test.fs.ftp`.
 The specific login options to connect to the FTP Server must then be provided.

 A path to a test directory must also be provided in the option `fs.contract.test.ftp.testdir`.
 This is the directory under which operations take place.